tommyrharper/bank-tech-test/README.md

 Green.

-Then I refactored to code to make its clearer to read.
+Then I refactored to code to make its clearer to read, by extracting an extra private method out.

+## Refactoring the Account class to use the new classes

+Next I have to refactor ```account.rb``` to use two new classes, while maintaining test coverage and maintaining dependency of all classes.

+ - I adjusted the methods to use ```statement.rb``` and ```transaction.rb``` and it worked first time!
+That is the pay off from good, clear planning.
+Amazing!